NFV Platform Design: A Survey: Taxonomy of NFV platforms

 \subsection{Integrated NFV platform}

 Integrated NFV platforms can be further classified into two categories.
 The first category is for network operators or service providers to efficiently provision end-to-end services for their clients or subscribers.
-The second category is for network developers to make VNF implementation less time-consuming and error-prone.
+The second category is intended to make VNF implementation less time-consuming and error-prone for network developers.